Engineering Practice

 Control Systems and Robotics

-Fundamental aspects of modeling and control of robot manipulators as devices that involve mechanics (kinematics and dynamics), electronic actuators, information theory, and automation, as well issues workspace, over and under actuated systems, and strategies for force management.
+Fundamental aspects of modeling and control of robot manipulators as devices that involve electronics and mechanics (kinematics and dynamics), electronic actuators, information theory, automation.
+Principles of proximity, tactile, and force sensing.
+Programming platforms and languages.
+Automation strategies.

 Overview of Environmental Engineering Principles